UCSMA-Project/docs/index.md

 ## Packetspammer
 Packetspammer is a throughput-measurement tool that injects unencrypted broadcast packets over Wi-Fi.
 This utility is adapted from Andy Green's Packetspammer.

+## Raspberry Pi GPIO & Transmission Monitoring
+It is important to keep track of the transmission timeline of the nodes while conducting experiments, which provides info of the finish times of packet transmissions.
+In the current setup, all nodes connect to a Raspberry Pi via GPIO and send a GPIO pulse once a packet has finished transmission (at `TX_OK` interrupts); the RPi then generates transmission timeslines for the nodes.